 It pays to check with your retailer to see if you can return waste items after use (e.g. paint tins, batteries, agricultural products or chemicals.)

 Terracycle runs company-funded recycling schemes for some hard-to-recyle items including toothbrushes, yoghurt pouches, glad products and coffee capsules.

-Soft plastics can now be taken back to participating retailers to be recycled.
+Soft plastics including plastic bags can now be taken back to participating retailers to be recycled.

 To find a scrap metal dealer, visit Scrap Metal Recycling Association of New Zealand or check the yellow pages.